BELWARE-GmbH/Documentation-Website-MD/content/en-us/_index.md

         subtitlePosition: center
         image: images/connectorbanner.png
         color: "#000000"
-        description: In the section Connector NAV / BC Add-ons you will find the documentation for our solutions up to BC 14 onPrem in C/AL.
+        description: In the section Connector NAV / BC Add-ons you will find the documentation for our solutions up to BC 14 OnPrem in C/AL.
         button:
           name: To Connector NAV / BC
           link: under-construction